tathyagarg/tathyagarg/README.md

 5. [Chatbot](https://github.com/tathyagarg/chatbot) - Trying to learn data science and AI, thought this would be a good way to do so.

 ## Future Projects
-1. A personal portfolio website
+1.~~A personal portfolio website~~\
-2. A blog
+2.~~A blog~~\
-3. Also I have a few data science projects lined up to work on.
+3. Also I have a few data science projects lined up to work on.\

 Also, a sub-directory, `tathyagarg/tathyagarg/mini_projects`, contains small mini projects that are too quick and small for a dedicated repo, but I still would like to show.

 ## Currently Learning
-I'm currently learning Machine Learning through [Google's Machine Learning Crash Course](https://developers.google.com/machine-learning/crash-course).
+Currently learning Quantum Computing!
+It's so interesting but so confusing haha.
+Check out my progress [here](https://github.com/tathyagarg/quantum_computing)/\
-Also learning assembly programming so I can make my own OS in the future.
+Also currently learning Machine Learning through [Google's Machine Learning Crash Course](https://developers.google.com/machine-learning/crash-course) (starting soon).